syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-add-an-image-on-chart-area.md

 ---
 layout: post
 title: Add a picture to the chart area | Windows Forms | Chart | Syncfusion
-description: You can enhance a chart by inserting a picture/image (such as a business logo) anywhere in the chart area.
+description: This section explains how to enhance a chart by adding a picture or image (such as a business logo) anywhere on the chart area.
 platform: windowsforms
 control: chart
 documentation: ug